 William M. Steigerwaldt is CLC’s senior appraiser.
 Bill is a licensed certified general appraiser in Wisconsin, Minnesota, Michigan, and South Dakota, as well as a licensed real estate broker in Wisconsin.
 He has over 30 years of appraisal experience in timberland, lake and river tracts, and all types of recreational property in the United States.
 Bill brings both national and regional perspectives to CLC’s real estate and appraisal services having worked on projects in 17 states and 2 Canadian provinces.
 Some of Bill’s clients include federal and state agencies, TIMOs, forest industries, conservation organizations, lending institutions, and private landowners.

-We have unprecedented access to undeveloped land and water real estate in the heart of the Upper Midwest.
+We have unprecedented access to land and water real estate in the heart of the Upper Midwest.

 Our agents combine local Broker expertise with national marketing of your property.